 Whether it is underground, surface, placer, or in-situ mining, Dixon’s offering of pneumatic and hydraulic components, heavy equipment refueling nozzles and receivers, and fluid transfer products and accessories can help with any challenge.

 We take pride in our ability to offer a wide array of high-quality products and services that are specifically tailored to meet the diverse needs of the mining industry.
 Recognizing the challenges and demands associated with working in harsh environments, we have developed solutions that prioritize safety and productivity.
-By offering a comprehensive range of products, we aim to maximize downtime, reduce maintenance costs, and guarantee maximum uptime for underground mining operations.
+By offering a comprehensive range of products, we aim to minimize downtime, reduce maintenance costs, and guarantee maximum uptime for underground mining operations.

 Conclusion